Aloento/Aloento/source/_posts/DAA-Midterm-Exam.md

 Consider an instance of the Stable Marriage Problem in which there exists a boy $b$ and a girl $g$ such that $b$ is ranked first on the preference list of $g$ and $g$ is ranked first on the preference list of $b$.
 Then every stable marriage $M$ for this instance, the pair $(b, g)$ belongs to $M$.

+### Solution

+True.
+If $b$ and $g$ rank each other first, then any pairing where they are not matched would be unstable.
+Because if either $b$ or $g$ where matched with someone else, they would both prefer to be matched with each other, leading to an unstable pairing.
+So, in any stable pairing $M$, $b$ and $g$ must be matched.

 # Master Method

 ## $T(n) = 4T(n/2) + n$